 Comcast is the largest internet service provider and largest cable TV provider in the United States.

-Through its NBCUniversal division, the company produces films, TV shows and has its own streaming service called Peacock.
+Through its NBCUniversal division, the company produces films and TV shows and has its own streaming service called Peacock.

 Its cable networks reach over 800 million homes in the U.S. It accounts for 5% of the company’s total revenue.

 Comcast is a public company that trades on Nasdaq under the ticker symbol CMCSA.

 In 2020 the company posted total revenue of $103.56 billion.
 The operating income for Comcast was $17.4 billion.

 The company employs over 190,000 people worldwide.

 Its theme park business, known as Universal parks, is the third-largest operator by attendance figures.
 It is behind Disney and the Merlin Entertainment Groups.